FirebaseExtended/angularfire/docs/guide/user-auth.md

 app.controller("AccountCtrl", ["currentAuth", function(currentAuth) {
   // currentAuth (provided by resolve) will contain the
-  // authenticated user or null if not signed in
+  // authenticated user or throw a $routeChangeError (see above) if not signed in }]);
-}]);

 app.factory("Auth", ["$firebaseAuth",